 With right of use: You may also give us a security interest with a right to use such assets prior to any such default (e.g. by posting the assets to a CCP) and limit our obligation to returning Equivalent Assets.
-Until such time as we exercise such right of use, the assets continue to belong to you.
-Once we exercise the right of use (e.g. by posting the assets to a clearing broker), the assets will cease to belong to you and in effect become our assets, at which point you will bear our credit risk in a similar way to title transfer arrangements.
+The grant of such a security interest is likely from a Swiss law perspective to result in such assets ceasing to belong to you and in effect become our assets at the point at which they are transferred to us irrespective of whether we actually make such use and you will bear our credit risk as under the title transfer arrangements.
 The circumstances in which we may exercise such right of use and the purposes for which we may use any assets will be set out in the client clearing agreement between us.